syncfusion-content/wpf-docs/wpf/DataGrid/Paging.md

 {% endtabs %}

-Here, records are filtered based on the textbox text in clicking event of Filter button.
+Here, records are filtered based on the `textbox` text in clicking event of `Filter` button.
 Initially `PageCount` is 5 and it is changed as 3 once the records are filtered.
 ![Shows page count altering for WPF SfDataPager when filtering in WPF DataGrid](Paging_images/Paging_img2.png)

 You can refer the [sample](http://www.syncfusion.com/downloads/support/directtrac/133329/ze/DataPager398566735) from here.

 ### Sorting complete collection

-You can sort the complete collection with ‘OnDemandPaging’ by using [SfDataGrid.SortColumnChanging](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~SortColumnsChanging_EV.html) event.
+You can sort the complete collection with `OnDemandPaging` by using [SfDataGrid.SortColumnChanging](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~SortColumnsChanging_EV.html) event.
 In this event, you can sort the complete underlying collection instead of sorting current page alone by resetting the caches.